tucksravin/incidental-fox-productivity/README.md

 ```bash
 npm run build:functions
 ```

 ## Next To Dos

 ### mvp

-make a task archive in firebase to hold onto completed tasks set up the journal page / dashboard [no data] add the theme / schedule / journal links to nav with relevant animations (break into daily, fortnightly, quarterly, and yearly pages) build the journal, theme, habit data structure for firebase build stores and functions to access then tie into layout add a conditional today button add links to toggl and todoist in top corners reactive title
+make a task archive in firebase to hold onto completed tasks and make it so we're just updating from todoist, rather than pulling everything every time make habit tracker reactive set up the journal page / dashboard [no data] add the theme / schedule / journal links to nav with relevant animations (break into daily, fortnightly, quarterly, and yearly pages) build the journal, theme, habit data structure for firebase build stores and functions to access then tie into layout add a conditional today button reactive title

 ### fixes for later